pokt-network/pocket-network-protocol/utility/README.md

 }
 ```

+Note that a `timestamp` is explicitly not used to generate a new session because the process of generating a session (i.e. matching an application to servicers in some geozone at some height), must be a deterministic process executable by full nodes, light nodes and actors alike.

 #### 3.1.2 RelayChain

 A `RelayChain` is an identifier of the specified Web3 data source (i.e. a blockchain) being interacted with for that session.